Close

 Does the shareholder inject capital into Temasek?

-Yes, our shareholder does make investments in Temasek shares.
-These investments are made at the discretion of Temasek's shareholder as part of the shareholder's own decision as to its overall asset allocation.
+Yes, our shareholder does make capital injections into Temasek through investments in new Temasek shares.
+These investments in Temasek’s shares are reflected in Temasek’s audited accounts, which are public information.
+All investments in Temasek’s shares are done as part of the shareholder's own decision as to its overall asset allocation.

 Do the financials in the Temasek Review and Offering Circular reflect Temasek’s performance as an investment company?